-Candidates must use our application form and applications received in any other format will not be accepted.
+Candidates must use our application form and applications received in any other format will not be accepted and will be null and void.
 All sections of the form must be fully completed.
-Failure to complete the application as set out in this section will render the application void.
+Failure to complete the application as set out in this section could render the application void.

-Applications will not be accepted after the time of the closing date.
+Applications will not be accepted after the closing date.